Reels-First Ads: The Smartest Way to Make More Money From Your Meta Ads in 2025

 As you go further up the sales funnel, you’re going to need the variety.
 Boring doesn’t convert.

-You won’t know which until you test — and real marketers test everything.
+You won’t know which until you test and real business owners chasing success test everything.

 So yes, go vertical first.